 Say NO to the old boring way to test your organization’s security.
 Astra’s Vulnerability Scanner is ever learning from new CVEs, bug bounty data & intelligence gathered from pentest we do for companies in varied industries.
-Your CXOs get a birds-eye view on the security posture of your organization with data-backed insights which help them make the right decisions.
+Your CXOs get a birds-eye view of the security posture of your organization with data-backed insights that help them make the right decisions.

-In addition, to ensure utmost security We here at Astra believe in ‘proactive security’ measures where we anticipate the infiltration techniques used by hackers and recommend additional security countermeasures keeping your and your customer’s data secure.
+In addition, to ensure utmost security We here at Astra believe in ‘proactive security’ measures where we anticipate the infiltration techniques used by hackers and recommend additional security countermeasures to keep your and your customer’s data secure.

 Features of Astra’s pentest suite:

-- Rich and easy-to-understand dashboard with graphical representation that helps with vulnerability & patch management.
+- Rich and easy-to-understand dashboard with a graphical representation that helps with vulnerability & patch management.

 - Developer & CXO level reporting.

-- Team collaboration options for assigning vulnerabilities for fix.
+- Team collaboration options for assigning vulnerabilities for fixing.

 - Multiple asset management under the same scan project.

-- Dedicated ‘Vulnerabilities’ section that offers insights on vulnerability impact, severity, CVSS score, potential loss (in $).
+- A dedicated ‘Vulnerabilities’ section that offers insights on vulnerability impact, severity, CVSS score, and potential loss (in $).

-- Comprehensive scanner that includes all the mandatory local and global compliance requirement checks.
+- A comprehensive scanner that includes all the mandatory local and global compliance requirement checks.